 - 1. Firmly apply the parking brake. - 2.
 Using a small screwdriver or similar tool, remove the Manual Park Release access cover, which is just above the parking brake release handle, below and to the left of the steering column. - 3.
+Press and maintain firm pressure on the brake pedal. - 4.
 Using the screwdriver or similar tool, push the Manual Park Release lever locking tab (just below the middle of the lever) to the right.

-- 4. While holding the locking tab in the disengaged position, pull the tether strap to rotate the lever rearward, until it locks in place pointing towards the driver's seat.
-Release the locking tab and verify that the Manual Park Release lever is locked in the released position. - 5.
+- 5. While holding the locking tab in the disengaged position, pull the tether strap to rotate the lever rearward, until it locks in place pointing towards the driver's seat.
+Release the locking tab and verify that the Manual Park Release lever is locked in the released position. - 6.
 The vehicle is now out of PARK and can be towed.
 Release the parking brake only when the vehicle is securely connected to a tow vehicle.